This is the page for the current Batwoman, Kate Kane.

 In the first arc of her own series post-Flashpoint, Kate investigates a series of kidnappings of Hispanic children by a mysterious, seemingly metahuman adversary known only as the Weeping Woman.
 She has cut her father off from her life after the Religion of Crime fiasco as a response to what she perceives to be a betrayal of trust and family, and struggles with balancing her life as one of Gotham's vigilante protectors with her public image and her relationship with GCPD detective Maggie Sawyer.
 She also is driven apart from Batman, due to the DEO blackmailing her with her father's extra-military activities to join them, being personally overseen by Agent Cameron Chase.

 The Weeping Woman turns out to be part of a larger group centered around Greek mythology, culminating in Medusa summoning Ceto, the Mother of all Monsters; to defeat these supernatural foes Batwoman enlists the aid of Wonder Woman in the World's Finest arc.
-Overcome with relief at rescuing the missing children, Kate reveals her identity to Maggie, by proposing marriage.
-The opening issue of the net arc reveals that Maggie accepts, and Kate is training her cousin and sidekick, Bette Kane.
+Overcome with relief at rescuing the missing children, Kate reveals her identity to Maggie by proposing marriage.
+The opening issue of the next arc reveals that Maggie accepted, and that Kate is again training her cousin and sidekick, Bette Kane.

 Powers & Abilities

-Kate has also developed an uncanny ability for aerial combat.
+Kate has also developed an uncanny ability for aerial combat, no doubt helped by her past as a gymnast.
 She frequently jumps between and fights on top of moving vehicles and is accustomed to battle while in free fall.
-While she is not as adept as Dick Grayson at acrobatic combat she is certainly experienced in this area.
+While she is not as adept as Dick Grayson at acrobatic combat, she is certainly experienced in this area.

 Weapons & Equipment